Paying for care

 If you are awarded a back payment of benefit at any time you should tell us immediately.
 This will affect your financial assessment.
 You may have to pay some of this money to us as part of your assessed weekly contribution.

-For the number of your local Citizens Advice Bureau, who can also assist with applying for benefits and form completion, or to get advice via an online web chat visit; www.citizensadvice.org.uk
+Contact Citizens Advice Bureau for the number of your local office, they can assist with applying for benefits and form completion.

 Discounts are available if you are receiving certain benefits.
 You may be able to get help with:

 - council tax – if you are a carer, have a disability, or a mental illness